john-science/john-science.github.io/_drafts/2021-07-18-hyperinflation-banknotes.md

 sizes="(max-width: 38em) 100vw, 50vw"
 alt="A 100 Trillion Dollar Bill">

 The first time I saw the Zimbabwe 100 trillion dollar bill, I just had to have one.
-There was something exciting and fun at getting to hold a banknote in my hand that said "Trillion" on it.
+There was something exciting and fun about holding a banknote that said "Trillion" on it.
 How cool.

-I still enjoy having a piece of that history.
-But, of course, as part of enjoying the item I decided I had to learn more about how it came into existence.
-That immediately squashed the fun, of course.
+I still enjoy having that little piece of that history.
+But.
+As part of enjoying the item I decided I had to learn more about how it came into existence.
+Of course, it didn't come into existence because anyone was having fun.
 Inflation is a normal part of a healthy economy, but this kind of hyperinflation signals a hard time for a lot of people.

-Only a handful of times in history have governments gotten desparate enough to print a single banknote of over a million units:
+Only a handful of times in history have governments been desparate enough to print a single banknote of over a million units:

 | Nation              | Year(s)   | Largest Denomination        | References |
 | ------------------- | --------- | --------------------------- | ---------- |